thinc-org/awesome-stack/src/pages/things/ArthurFDLR-whisper-youtube.md

 tag:

-  - backend
+  - frontend
-  - devops
+  - framework
-  - service
+  - youtube

-desc: Whisper is a YouTube chat bot used to moderate and customize live chats during streams.
+desc: Whisper is a video and audio comments and annotations framework for YouTube videos.

 by: peam1146